sea-shunned/hawks/user_guide.md

 # HAWKS User Guide
+Below is a more extensive explanation of some of the components of `hawks`.
+Please also see the examples provided for practical guidance on how to use this package.

 ## Generator Object
-When calling `hawks.create_generator()`, a Generator object is returned.
-Alongside the `get_best_dataset()` method seen in the example, other methods are available that could be of use.
+When calling `hawks.create_generator()`, a HAWKS generator object is returned, according to the config provided.

-To plot the best individual (or best individuals from a multi-set config), use `plot_best_indiv()`.
-You can use `get_stats()` to get a pandas DataFrame of information stored during the optimization, such as the fitness and penalities of each individual at every generation.
+You can use `get_stats()` (or access via `generator.stats`) to get a Pandas DataFrame of data stored during the optimization, such as the fitness and penalities of each individual at every generation.
 This is useful to track the evolution, and when filtered to get the final population can give further information about the nature of the datasets.

+To load in previous runs of `hawks`, `hawks.io.load_folder()` provides the ability to create a generator from a folder of a previous run.

 ## Config File
-JSON files are primarily used to define the parameters for `hawks`.
-A config can define either a single set of parameters, or when a list of parameters are provided than all possible parameter combinations are tested.
+Parameters for `hawks` can be provided either as a dictionary, or from an external JSON file.
+A config can define either a single set of parameters, or when a list of parameters are provided then all possible parameter combinations are used (this is the `multi-config` setting).

 An example of both a single-set and multi-set config can be found in the `examples/` folder.
-In both cases, any parameter that is missing will be taken from the `defaults.json`.
+In both cases, any parameter that is missing will be taken from the `hawks/defaults.json` file.

 Below is a brief description of each of the parameters, split into their major sections: